SCM-NV/ftl/README.rst

 #######

 The Fortran Template Library is published under the GNU Lesser General Public License.
-This should permit virtually any use, including the use in commercial software according to section 3 of the license, see ``LICENSE.lgpl``.
+This should permit virtually any use, including the use in closed source software according to section 3 ("Object Code Incorporating Material from Library Header Files") of the GNU Lesser General Public License.